framely/community/docs/reference/annotations/fillstrategy.md

 When a slot is configured to have recovering prompt strategy, the bot will not be prompt unless there are some prior effort to fill it, either initialization by builder or prior mention by user.

 Configure the recover only is simple
-- Set its Fill Strategy to Recovering
+- Set its Fill Strategy to **Recover only**.
 - Provide at least one template in Prompt for bot to generate natural language response.

-#### How to Use
+#### How to use
-RecoverOnly strategy can be useful for the following use cases:
+Recover only strategy can be useful for the following use cases:
 - Businesses have a default behaviour / choice that could satisfy most users in form of initialization, but that does not gain user's approval, this strategy kick in.
 - Businesses have a behaviour / choice they don't want to promote, but still need to handle if it's required.
 - Users might say something bot cannot understand or offer some slot value that fails the Value Check or suggestion initialization failed to get user approval.
 In these cases, re-prompt is needed to request the slot value from user again.

-### External
+### External event

 #### Motivation
 Sometimes, bot needs to rely on external event generated by trusted software to change the state of slot filling.
 For example, when bot needs to wait for user to execute some client action, say payment, any only resume conversation when the preconfigured third-party send expected events.

 :::: conversation
 ::: bot Bot
 Your order contains 10 roses.
-Please complete the [payment]().
+Please complete the payment at _www.payment-link.com_.
 :::
 ::::
 At this point, conversation should be paused.
 The payment client action is configured so that payment service will send back event.
 Afte ther user finishes the payment action, bot will get that expected event